Cooperative Online Learning with Feedback Graphs: Upper bound

-where the expectation is now only with respect to the random draw of the actions.
-Fix any agent $v \in \Vnet$.
-Borrowing a technique from \citep{gyorgy2021adapting}, for any sequence $\brb{ \widetilde p_t (\cdot,v) }_{t\in\N}$ of distributions over $\Vfeed$, the above expectation can be rewritten as
+where the expectation is now only with respect to the random draw of the agents' actions, and it is separated from the activation probability $q(v)$.
+Fix any agent $v \in \Vnet$. \ouralg{} plays uniformly for the first $n+1$ rounds, and each agent, therefore, incurs a linear regret in this phase.
+For $t>n+1$ we borrow a decomposition technique from \citep{gyorgy2021adapting}: for any sequence $\brb{ \widetilde p_t (\cdot,v) }_{t>n+1}$ of distributions over $\Vfeed$, the above expectation can be written as